m-rosinsky/developer-qual/python/01_DataTypes/tutorials/02_SymbolTable.md

 I encourage both new and experienced programmers to make a symbol table like this for yourself on some scratch paper when writing or reading code!

 Take your program line-by-line updating the symbol table as you go.
 It can be surprising useful when fixing issues in your programs.

+# Exercises

+Complete `exercise_a.py` in the exercises directory.

+Validate the test cases pass by using the `run_tests.sh` script.